How to become a pharmacist

 American Association of Colleges of Pharmacy

-The AACP represents pharmacy education in the U.S. Its mission is to improve the health of society by advancing pharmacy education, research, scholarship, practice, and service.
+The AACP represents pharmacy education in the U.S. Its mission is to advance pharmacy education, research, scholarship, practice, and service.